MicrowavedBunny/AutoSplitters-For-Doom-Eternal-Level-Mods/README.md

 ## Optional Layouts
 I have provided some optional layouts for you to use in LiveSplit.

+If the split file says sub-split, you need to use a layout that has sub-split enabled.

 Just load the layout you want in LiveSplit and add the Autosplitter to it.

 ### chroma key layouts